Everything PR News

 The communications failure underneath

-The deeper problem: ghost jobs are usually a HR decision the communications team never sees.
+Ghost jobs are usually an HR decision the communications team never sees.
 By the time a journalist or regulator surfaces a pattern, the comms function is reverse-engineering a defense for choices it had no input on.

 Three protocols separate the companies that get this right: